Cell cycle: Mitotic phase (chromosome separation)

 Mitosis is the process by which a eukaryotic cell separates the chromosomes in its cell nucleus into two identical sets in two nuclei.
-During the process of mitosis the pairs of chromosomes condense and attach to microtubules that pull the sister chromatids to opposite sides of the cell.
+During the process of mitosis the pairs of chromosomes condense (chromosome condensation) and attach to microtubules that pull the sister chromatids to opposite sides of the cell.

 Mitosis occurs exclusively in eukaryotic cells, but occurs in different ways in different species.
 For example, animal cells undergo an "open" mitosis, where the nuclear envelope breaks down before the chromosomes separate, while fungi such as Aspergillus nidulans and Saccharomyces cerevisiae (yeast) undergo a "closed" mitosis, where chromosomes divide within an intact cell nucleus.

 Cytokinesis phase (separation of all cell components)

 Mitosis is immediately followed by cytokinesis, which divides the nuclei, cytoplasm, organelles and cell membrane into two cells containing roughly equal shares of these cellular components.
-Mitosis and cytokinesis together define the division of the mother cell into two daughter cells, genetically identical to each other and to their parent cell.
+Cytokinesis occurs differently in plant and animal cells.
+While the cell membrane forms a groove that gradually deepens to separate the cytoplasm in animal cells, a cell plate is formed to separate it in plant cells.
+The position of the cell plate is determined by the position of a preprophase band of microtubules and actin filaments.
+Mitosis and cytokinesis together define the division of the parent cell into two daughter cells, genetically identical to each other and to their parent cell.
 This accounts for approximately 10% of the cell cycle.

 Because cytokinesis usually occurs in conjunction with mitosis, "mitosis" is often used interchangeably with "M phase".
 However, there are many cells where mitosis and cytokinesis occur separately, forming single cells with multiple nuclei in a process called endoreplication.
 This occurs most notably among the fungi and slime molds, but is found in various groups.
 Even in animals, cytokinesis and mitosis may occur independently, for instance during certain stages of fruit fly embryonic development.
 Errors in mitosis can result in cell death through apoptosis or cause mutations that may lead to cancer.